-Extended capabilities, as components of an advanced warehouse management suite, may include labor management, slotting, yard management, voice picking, parcel manifesting, value-added services, light manufacturing/kitting and integrated billing for third-party logistics (3PL) companies.
+Extended capabilities, as components of an advanced WMS suite may include labor management, slotting, yard management, voice picking, parcel manifesting, value-added services, light manufacturing/kitting, and integrated billing for third-party logistics (3PL) companies.

-Warehouse management systems have a direct and positive impact on growth… On the floor, across the enterprise, in competitive territory, and in support of the growth roadmap.
-On average, companies can reap a 25% increase in productivity, 20% gain in space usage, and 30% improvement in stock use efficiency using a warehouse management system with integrated order processing.
+Cloud WMS systems have a direct and positive impact on growth… On the floor, across the enterprise, in competitive territory, and in support of the growth roadmap.
+On average, companies can reap a 25% increase in productivity, a 20% gain in space usage, and a 30% improvement in stock use efficiency using a warehouse management system with integrated order processing.

 The ROI of a cloud-based WMS solution happens in 5 main areas that are essential to growth (why not check out our WMS Savings Calculator now?):

-- WMS on the floor – automated order picking, packing, shipping
+- WMS on the floor – automated order picking, packing, and shipping

 - Warehouse data collection – centralized order tracking, customer insights, replenishment